 Nothing Ever Dies is a good book, but a difficult read.
-It is difficult read for three reasons.
-One.
-The subject matter.
-It’s about war and war is never pretty.
-Two.
-The prose.
-It’s dense, sometimes dry, and repetitive.
-Third.
-The book’s organization.
-It is all over the place.
-And subjects sometimes strike the reader so fast and so furious that he or she is left reeling.
+It is a difficult read for three reasons.
+First, the subject matter, it’s about war and war is never pretty.
+Second, the prose, it’s dense, sometimes dry, and repetitive.
+Third, the book’s organization, it’s all over the place.

-The author asserts that American citizens are all beneficiaries of the military-industrial complex – of course, some, more than others.
-We benefit from the war machine when we purchase a cheap gallon of gasoline or decide to eat a banana for breakfast.
+Viet Thanh Nguyen asserts that American citizens are all beneficiaries of the military-industrial complex, of course, some more than others.
+We benefit from the war machine when we purchase a cheap gallon of gasoline or eat a banana for breakfast.
 Moreover, every resident of the United States is complicit in the war machine’s violence.
-Our complicity is apparent when we pay taxes, refuse to protest interventionist policies, or distract ourselves from the violence that envelopes us by engaging in conspicuous consumption.
+Our complicity is apparent when we pay taxes, refuse to protest interventionist policies, or distract ourselves from the violence that envelopes so much of the world by engaging in addictive behaviors.

 Another key point made in the book is that names not only describe, they appropriate.
-This idea is not a new idea, but in his examination of the issue, Nguyen raises serious questions about American imperialism.
+This isn’t a new idea, but in his examination of the issue, Nguyen raises serious questions about American imperialism.

-Consider the name “United States.”
-It is a name imposed on a territory stretching from the Atlantic seaboard to the outer boundaries of Hawaii and Alaska.
+Consider the “United States,” it’s a name imposed on a territory stretching from the Atlantic seaboard to the outer boundaries of Hawaii and Alaska.
 The name, which originated amongst white males of European descent, all of whom were racist, subsumes all the indigenous names for the lands within that vast region.
-Thus, the term “United States” is as much a representation of conquest and appropriation as it is a description of a political entity.
+Thus, the “United States” is as much a representation of conquest and appropriation as it is a description of a political entity.

 The phrase “Vietnam War” is no different.
-Nguyen argues that the “Vietnam War” is an American imposition, and a reflection, like the war itself, of American imperialism.
-The name is wholly inadequate in describing the actual war.
-The “Vietnam War” restricts the geographical extent of the war to one country – Vietnam.
+Nguyen asserts that the “Vietnam War” is an American imposition, and a reflection, like the war itself, of American imperialism.
+The name is wholly inadequate in describing the actual war because it restricts the geographical extent of the war to one country – Vietnam.
 It limits the number of combatants to two – the Americans and the Vietnamese.
 And it confines the war to a specific block of time, usually 1965 to 1975.
-This imposed name, with all of its spatial, temporal, and social limitations, has been promoted ceaselessly by the U.S.’s globally-dominate media apparatus.
+The “Vietnam War,” with all of its spatial, temporal, and demographic limitations, has been promoted ceaselessly by the U.S.’s globally-dominate media apparatus.

 Nguyen believes the “Vietnam War” purposely ignores the American bombing of Laos and Cambodia, which resulted in about a million deaths; it pays little heed to the many nationalities that fought in the war; and it emphasizes America’s losses over the losses suffered by refugees, the Indochinese peasantry, and the Cambodian victims of genocide.

-Nguyen asks a vital question of those working to deconstruct the military-industrial complex and its subsidiary – the memory industry.
+Nguyen asks an important question of those working to deconstruct the military-industrial complex and one of its key subsidiaries, the memory industry.
 How do we overcome a memory industry that constantly denies humanity to “the other” through movies, literature, and television?
 The author believes we do it by turning to un-commodified, un-coopted, and democratized art, meaning art that is not subjected to the whims of an artistic elite who all-to-often kowtows to the military-industrial complex.
-Such uncompromising art will inform us and awaken us to our own inhumanity and humanity.
+Such uncompromising art will inform us and awaken us to our own inhumanity, while also promoting peace.

-Nguyen concludes the book by pointing out that neither the Americans, Vietnamese, Cambodians, nor Lao have attained just memory, just forgetting (forgetting without obscuring one’s own inhumanity) or pure forgiveness.
-The Americans continue to deify their veterans and deny the incredible devastation and death they unleashed across Indochina; the Vietnamese Communists still wrap themselves in victimhood; the Viet Kieu in America, Australia, and elsewhere remained aggrieved; the Cambodians haven’t reckoned with the crimes of the Khmer Rouge; and the Pathet Lao and Hmong blame each other for the disaster that befell Laos.
+Nguyen concludes by pointing out that neither the Americans, Vietnamese, Cambodians, nor Lao have attained just memory (recognizing one’s own inhumanity), just forgetting (forgetting without obscuring one’s own barbarity) or pure forgiveness.
+The Americans continue to deify their veterans and deny the devastation and death they unleashed across Indochina; the Vietnamese Communists still wrap themselves in victimhood; the Viet Kieu in America, Australia, and elsewhere remain aggrieved; the Cambodians haven’t reckoned with the crimes of the Khmer Rouge; and neither the Pathet Lao nor Hmong take any responsibility for the disaster that befell Laos.
 To make matters worse, every national participant in the wars for Indochina continues to jockey for resources, political influence, and competitive advantage within the region.
 Unfortunately, the war machine, and its supporting ideologies, marches on.